Klutz Action Lawsuit Live in Burlington

 Lisa, Adrian just accused you and your marriage of being cause of bonking.

 And now you hit the crux of the problem.
+Oh.

-I'm glad to get it to you.
+I'm glad to get it.

-Because you have a folio of papers.
+Because.
+You have a folio of papers.

 I won't use it right now.
+Okay.

-I really suspect there is subliminal intent behind his head hitting because it seems to occur when I've asked him to do something like, oh, put your shoes back or can you help me with this or fix that?
+I really suspect there is subliminal intent behind his head hitting because it seems to occur when I've asked him to do something like, oh, put your shoes back, or can you help me with this, or fix that?

+I don't like blood.
 I skipped biology when I was young.

 It's that bad.

-But then he seems to have fun, kind of like whatever's bleeding.
+But then he seems to have fun kind of like whatever's bleeding.
+Like he sent me a photo.

-No, you may hand that out.
+No, you can't hand that over

+share with me.
 The fro in the photo is not related to that head injury.

 That's a separate thing.

 What is a separate thing?
+That fro.

 I didn't know until we got a fro.